Debate on "Is the Infrastructure Sector Really Necessary?"

 Translator's note: ClapDB is a startup company that offers a serverless DB SaaS product for data analysis.

-Yesterday, Paypal's Uma-san wrote an article titled "Is the Infrastructure Division Really Necessary?" in which he questioned the significance of the Infrastructure Division.
-As someone who has been involved in infrastructure for many years, I would like to respond to the issues raised in this article from a relatively objective standpoint.
-And with this article, I would like to pay tribute to the veterans of the infrastructure division.
+Yesterday, Paypal's Mr. Uma wrote an article titled "Is the Infrastructure Division Really Necessary?" in which he questioned the significance of the Infrastructure Division.
+As someone who has been involved in infrastructure for many years, I would like to respond to the issues raised in the article from a relatively objective standpoint.
+And with this article, I would like to pay my respects to the veterans of the infrastructure division.

 What is the value of the infrastructure sector?